-It’s a testament to Boston’s incredible depth that they have SIX Hall of Famers on their inactive roster!
+It’s a testament to Boston’s incredible depth that they have FIVE Hall of Famers on their inactive roster!

 For the pitching staff we’re looking for six starters and six relievers.
 Bear in mind that across the whole game you will see dynamic, outstanding starting pitchers that can’t crack an all-time rotation but are better served as relievers on a team than sitting inactive.

 Hall of Famers automatically belong, so two spots are reserved for Cy Young and Pedro Martinez.
 With the 26 players on the total roster we have room for 14 more pitchers.